v-harrishe/azure-docs/articles/app-service/environment/create-ilb-ase.md

 You can deploy an ASE with an internet-accessible endpoint or with an IP address in your VNet.
 To set the IP address to a VNet address, the ASE must be deployed with an ILB.
 When you deploy your ASE with an ILB, you must provide the name of your ASE.
 The name of your ASE is used in the domain suffix for the apps in your ASE.
 The domain suffix for your ILB ASE is &lt;ASE name&gt;.appserviceenvironment.net.
 Apps that are made in an ILB ASE are not put in the public DNS.

 Earlier versions of the ILB ASE required you to provide a domain suffix and a default certificate for HTTPS connections.
 The domain suffix is no longer collected at ILB ASE creation and a default certificate is also no longer collected.
-When you create an ILB ASE now, the default certificate is provided by Microsoft and is trusted by the browser.
+When you create an ILB ASE now, the default certificate is provided by Azure and is trusted by the browser.
 You are still able to set custom domain names on apps in your ASE and set certificates on those custom domain names.

 With an ILB ASE, you can do things such as:

 - Host intranet applications securely in the cloud, which you access through a site-to-site or ExpressRoute.
 - Protect apps with a WAF device
 - Host apps in the cloud that aren't listed in public DNS servers.
 - Create internet-isolated back-end apps, which your front-end apps can securely integrate with.

 ### Disabled functionality ###

 There are some things that you can't do when you use an ILB ASE:

 - Use IP-based SSL.
 - Assign IP addresses to specific apps.
 - Buy and use a certificate with an app through the Azure portal.
 You can obtain certificates directly from a certificate authority and use them with your apps.
 You can't obtain them through the Azure portal.

 ## Create an ILB ASE ##